Reaction Network Analysis of Metabolic Insulin Signaling: Abstract

 \section{Abstract}

-{Absolute concentration robustness (ACR) and concordance are novel concepts in the theory of robustness and stability within Chemical Reaction Network Theory.
-ACR characterizes the invariance of the concentrations of a species at all positive equilibria of a kinetic system.
-In this paper, we have extended G. Shinar and M. Feinberg's reaction network analysis approach to a large model of a biochemical system based on recent advances in decomposing reaction networks.
-Our extended approach is applied to the insulin signaling system, an important metabolic system, established by Sedaghat and colleagues in 2002.
-We have shown that the positive dependence of the insulin metabolic signaling network ensures the existence of rate constants under which the mass action system has positive equilibria.
-We have also shown that the reaction network is concordant and that the system has ACR in 8 species, which restricts the variability of the positive equilibria.
-This result suggests that this ``structural source of robustness" may be an important factor in the system's overall robustness.
-Moreover, we have obtained the finest independent decomposition of the insulin metabolic signaling network (which has 35 reactions) consisting of 10 subnetworks, and have shown that the stability of the equilibria is only within the subnetworks and not for the whole network.
-Interestingly, we have verified that, for the rate constants used in the study of Sedaghat and colleagues, the insulin-regulated glucose transporter GLUT4 (an important component in glucose energy metabolism) has stable ACR.}
+Absolute concentration robustness (ACR) and concordance are novel concepts in the theory of robustness and stability within Chemical Reaction Network Theory.
+In this paper, we have extended Shinar and Feinberg's reaction network analysis approach to the insulin signaling system based on recent advances in decomposing reaction networks.
+We have shown that the network with 20 species, 35 complexes, and 35 reactions is concordant, implying at most one positive equilibrium in each of its stoichiometric compatibility class.
+We have obtained the system's finest independent decomposition consisting of 10 subnetworks, a coarsening of which reveals three subnetworks which are not only functionally but also structurally important.
+Utilizing the network's deficiency-oriented coarsening, we have developed a method to determine positive equilibria for the entire network.
+Our analysis has also shown that the system has ACR in 8 species all coming from a deficiency zero subnetwork.
+Interestingly, we have shown that, for a set of rate constants, the insulin-regulated glucose transporter GLUT4 (important in glucose energy metabolism), has stable ACR.